camling/amling-calendar-block/README.md

 # WordPress Custom Block Calendar Plugin for Evanced Signups
-A WordPress Plugin that works with the Evanced Signups calendar to create custom event blocks
+A WordPress Plugin that works with the Evanced Signups calendar for public libraries to create custom event blocks

 ## About